The Faculty of Useless Knowledge: Synopsis

 After Zybin has demanded to change the investigator, having declared a hunger strike, he is thrown in a solitary cell.
 There he is visited by the prosecutor Myachin and, suddenly, he easily agrees with Zybin's requirements.
 Myachin is Neumann's enemy, and the idea of a show trial seems delusional to him.
 At the same time there is one more circumstance: Polina Pototskaya, a longtime friend of Zybin and a bright woman, requests an appointment with the investigator Gulyaev.
 Gulyaev, Neumann and Myachin all talk to her.
 Polina reports that there is another person with whom Zybin once had a confidential conversation: he is the head of the investigatory department of the Prosecutor's Office of the USSR, a famous author, Roman Stern.
 The message hits Neumann.
 After all, not only is Stern a figure of inaccessible level, but also the brother of Neumann.
 The situation becomes dangerous for Neumann himself.
 He knows that even security officers are not eternal and colleagues of his have already disappeared into oblivion.
 Besides, Neumann is also tormented by another fear, the expression of "squeezed terror" in his eyes: he cannot justify what he is doing.
 From these doubts, Neumann comes out in a strange way: he replaces Kriputin with his young niece Tamara Dolidze – a novice, eager to work.
 Zybin is shocked by the phenomenon of the beautiful Tamara, but then he feels compassion for the fool who is infatuated with the romanticism of the KGB work.
 Having destroyed the scheme of accusation prepared by her, Zybin tries to explain to her the mistakes she made, to which she has no answer.
 Zybin, who has been ill for a long time, loses consciousness right in the investigator's office.
 He is transferred to the hospital, and the investigation stops.
 Then Neumann decides to get irrefutable evidence against Zybin himself.
 He goes to the steppe on the trail of Zybin.
 And here he receives news about the change of leadership and the arrests of the investigators and that he is summoned to the office.
 Neumann realizes that his fate is predetermined.
 By a coincidence, Neumann finds the gold, which was the reason for Zybin's arrest, with which he returns to the city.
-Zybin is announced that his case is closed.
+Zybin is told that his case is closed.
 He is free now.
 Zybin feels like a winner because he survived.

 Zybin, Neumann and Kornilov meet at the end of the novel.
 In the park, they drink a bottle on the liberation of Zybin.
 At the same time, Neumann, having accepted his fate, also loses his fear, but due to the fatal circumstances.
 Here, on the bench, they are captured by a local artist.
-So on a piece of cardboard those three remained forever: the expelled investigator, the drunken informant nicknamed Gadfly (all, apparently, times need their Gadfly) and the third one, without whom these two could not exist.
+So on a piece of cardboard those three remained forever: the expelled investigator, the drunken informant nicknamed Gadfly (all time apparently need a Gadfly) and the third one, without whom these two could not exist.